System-size dependence of charged-particle suppression in ultrarelativistic nucleus-nucleus collisions: Charged-particle RAA dependence on pT and A

 Figure~\ref{fig:fig3} compares the measured \RAA to baseline calculations that include only initial-state nuclear effects and no final-state energy loss~\cite{Huss:2020dwe, Mazeliauskas:2025clt}.
 These calculations are based on next-to-leading order (NLO) perturbative quantum chromodynamics (pQCD) calculations interfaced with modern nuclear parton distribution functions (nPDFs).
 Calculations using the EPPS21~\cite{Eskola:2021nhw} and nNNPDF3.0~\cite{AbdulKhalek:2022fyi} nPDF sets include the full propagation of nPDF uncertainties, as well as variations of the renormalization and factorization scales.
 These models predict a modest suppression at low \pt that is largely independent of \A and arises from initial-state nuclear effects alone.
 As such, these baseline calculations establish a reference against which genuine final-state suppression effects can be isolated.
 Future analysis of recent pO data sets may further constrain the \A dependence of nPDFs~\cite{Jonas:2026yoz}.

 A comparison of theoretical calculations that include parton energy loss versus the data is presented in Fig.~\ref{fig:fig4}.
 The regime of validity of these begins at approximately $\pt>10\GeV$.
 The Faraday--Horowitz calculation~\cite{Faraday:2025pto, Faraday:2025prr} employs medium-induced radiative energy loss based on the Djordjevic--Gyulassy--Levai--Vitev (DGLV) formalism~\cite{Gyulassy:1999zd,Djordjevic:2003zk}, supplemented by collisional energy loss contributions and a short path-length correction (SPLC) designed for small collision systems.
 In this framework, the system-size dependence of \RAA emerges from the interplay between the in-medium path length traversed by hard partons and the evolving temperature profile of the medium.
-The predicted suppression increases smoothly with increasing \A, and the calculations are largely compatible with the measurements within uncertainties for sufficiently large systems.
+The predicted suppression increases smoothly with increasing \A, and is compatible with the measurements within uncertainties for all collision systems, although some tension is present for the OO and NeNe data points.
+The calculations from DGLV+SPLC use the same parametrization as in the preliminary results, but they are presented according to the binning employed in this analysis.
 The measurements are also compared to predictions from the CUJET/CIBJET framework~\cite{Shi:2018izg,Shi:2018lsf}, which is another DGLV-based description of parton energy loss coupled with viscous hydrodynamic modeling of the medium.
 These calculations incorporate an updated characterization of the medium properties based on a recent Bayesian analysis of the \RAA versus the high-\pt elliptic flow coefficient $v_2$ of heavy ion collisions at RHIC and the LHC~\cite{Guo:2025tsf}.
+This Bayesian analysis constrained the temperature-dependent chromoelectric and chromomagnetic composition of the QGP, particularly the abundance of chromomagnetic monopoles.
 The Bayesian analysis does not include light ion collision data.
 These theoretical calculations are compatible with the data within the uncertainties for these \pt intervals.